-Trump denies Cohen payment was a campaign contribution
+Trump changes his story about Stormy Daniels

 Shifting explanations

-CNN chief legal analyst Jeffrey Toobin said on CNN's "New Day" Thursday morning that it's "not clear that there was any criminal violation here."

-"Even if it was campaign related, that's a very esoteric crime that is rarely prosecuted," he added.

-But this week's revelations have, at a minimum, deepened a political controversy for Trump as explanations over the Daniels controversy continue to evolve.
+This week's revelations have, at a minimum, deepened a political controversy for Trump as explanations over the Daniels controversy continue to evolve.

 Just weeks before the 2016 election, Cohen created a private LLC to pay Daniels following an alleged July 2006 encounter with Trump, The Wall Street Journal reported in January.